How Trump's Conflict with the Federal Reserve Threatens Major Central Banks Worldwide?

 A Political Game

-However, Trump's strained relationship with the Federal Reserve, in a country seen as having established institutional and legal traditions, has made other central bank governors acutely aware of the fragility of their institutions' independence.
+However, Trump's tense relationship with the Federal Reserve, in a country seen as having established institutional and legal traditions, has made other central bank governors acutely aware of the fragility of their institutions' independence.

 Other countries have turned the appointment of central bank governors into a political game.